Skip to Content

 Make something awesome!

 Each of these film canister rockets cost less than a dollar to make.
-They are fun for kids and adults alike!
+They are not the most dangerous thing you can launch, but they are fun for kids and adults alike!
 The best part is that this activity will keep your family entertained for hours (or at least long enough to get through dinner)!

 Do you have a teen who loves outdoor activities?
 Make beautiful flower painted rocks that will be sure to brighten up any day!
 All it takes is some paint, water, and rocks.
 You can use different colors depending on the look or theme of the rock or just one color if simplicity is what you’re after.
 And they will make a great addition to your own backyard.